-The Pre-Law experience at St. John Fisher College includes student engagement in the Pre-Law Student Association, participation in such activities as Mock Trial, one-on-one advising with the Pre-Law advisor, and the Department of Political Science’s Legal Studies major.
+The Pre-Law experience at St. John Fisher College includes student engagement in the Pre-Law Student Association, participation in such activities as Mock Trial, one-on-one advising with the Department Chairman of Political Science & Legal Studies, and the Department's Legal Studies major.
 The Legal Studies major is the expanded academic component of the Pre-Law experience at Fisher.
-The major is a 33 credit-hour (11-course) Bachelor of Arts program and requires the declaration of a second major.
+The major is a 36 credit-hour (12 course) Bachelor of Arts program and requires the declaration of a second major.

 The Legal Studies major replaces the previously available Pre-Law minor, which is no longer available.

 All students interested in Pre-Law or Legal Studies should pursue relevant internships in those areas.
 Legal Studies majors have a required internship component in their program of study.
-Students interested in Pre-Law who are not majoring in Legal Studies are encouraged to work with their Pre-Law advisor or their academic advisors to develop legal internships compatible with their majors.
+Students interested in Pre-Law who are not majoring in Legal Studies are encouraged to work with the department chairman of the Political Science & Legal Studies Department or their academic advisors to develop legal internships compatible with their majors.
 Internships may be credit- or non-credit-bearing experiences.

 Pre-Law Student Association